 Where do you find yourself right now?
 Living to survive, or living to succeed?

 Fear is one of the biggest enemies to success.
 Fear disguises itself in many shapes and forms.
 It’s slick and devious enough to keep you from achieving results without you even knowing it.
 It can keep you locked in a position where you can’t move forward and reach that next level of progress.

-To be a success you must take risk.
-This is where fear can take you and your future hostage, and usually for most people it happens in the beginning.
-When that vision of a bright future comes to the forefront of your mind, fear comes in right away and tells you it’s too risky, or if you do “this” then you may lose “that” if you fail.
+To be a success, you must take the risk.
+This is where fear can take you and your future hostage, and usually, it happens at the beginning for most people.
+When that vision of a bright future comes to the forefront of your mind, fear comes in right away and tells you it’s too risky, or if you do “this,” then you may lose “that” if you fail.
 Fear likes to expose your failure before you even try to do anything!
 At this point, this is fear trying to shove you into a cage as you envision the outcome of your success.

 Fear will lock you up and hold you hostage!
-But here is the good part… You have the key!
+But… you have the key!

-  If you have a fear of failure, a fear of being judged, or a fear of anything that is holding you back from your vision, then this is your time to realize that you hold the key to your future!
+If you have a fear of failure, a fear of being judged, or a fear of anything holding you back from success, then this is your time to realize that you have the key to your future!
 Fear is just a mindset that needs to be dealt with by you.
-You have the ultimate control to free yourself from this bondage, now make things happen!
+You have the ultimate control to free yourself from this bondage.
+Now make things happen!
 Live to succeed, not to survive!